Jackie890621/FT232-control/README.md

 ## 1. Download Vscode and install python via link below
 https://hackmd.io/@smallshawn95/vscode_write_py

+## 2. Download this program and use vscode to open it

-## 2. Install some required package
+## 3. Install some required package
 ```
 py -m pip install ftd2xx
 ```